GEA960/ITBA-3207_TeamTyphoonAnalysts/README.md

 **Calzon**, B. (2022, March 9). **Your Modern Business Guide **To** Data Analysis Methods And Techniques**.
 Retrieved March 2022, from datapine.com: https://www.datapine.com/blog/data-analysis-methods-and-techniq**ues/**

+**CUBA: A MODEL IN HURRICANE RISK MANAGEMENT**| Meetings Coverage and Press Releases.
+(2020).Retrieved from May 2022, from Un.org.: https://www.un.org/press/en/2004/iha943.doc.htm**ues/**

 **Centre for Research on the Epidemiology of Disasters**.
 (2022). **2019-2022 EM-DAT of America**.
 Retrieved March 2022, from Centre for Research on the Epidemiology of Disasters: https://public.emdat.be/data

 **Centre for Research on the Epidemiology of Disaste**rs. (n.d.). **Welcome to the EM-DAT website**.
 Retrieved March 2022, from Centre for Research on the Epidemiology of Disasters: https://www.emdat.be/